mendix/docs/content/en/docs/developerportal/operate/metrics.md

 {{< figure src="/attachments/developerportal/operate/metrics/jvm-heap.png" >}}

-To be able to interpret the values in this graph, it is important to know that the JVM does not immediately clean up objects that are no longer in use.
+Note that the JVM does not immediately clean up objects that are no longer in use.
 This graph shows unused memory as still in use until the garbage collector—which analyzes the memory to free up space—is run.
 So, before a garbage collection, you cannot see how much of the JVM memory will be available after the garbage collection cycle.
 This is because the garbage collection process only finds that out when it actually runs.

 These are the types of objects: